 Harkness—often just shortened to Hark—opened in 1950 as a women’s dorm, and in September of 1967, Harkness became the fourth Oberlin housing and dining co-op.
 Harkness’s intense and often lengthy discussions have led to diverse and unique policies, some more successful than others.
 In 1979, Harkness became the first Oberlin co-op to use consensus, a decision process that soon spread throughout OSCA.
-The very next year, Harkness voted for the first time to use anarchy as its system of government, a decidedly less successful venture.
+The very next year, Harkness voted for the first time to use anarchy as its system of governance, a decidedly less successful venture.
 Also in 1979, Harkness created the Contraceptive Co-op, which eventually morphed into today’s Sexual Information Center.
 In the mid-90’s, Harkness became the first OSCA co-op to have an elected head cook system.

 On sunny days, many members eat meals out in “Hark Bowl” (the lawn in front of Harkness), when not participating in discussions.
-Harkness’s special meals tend to be more extravagant and wackier-themed than other co-ops’, with a strong dress-up tradition.
-Between the dining hall in the basement, the common room, the porch and the lawn on Hark Bowl in front of the building, there are a number of places for people to eat their meals, which gives people many options, but sometimes makes discussions difficult.
+Harkness’s special meals tend to be more extravagant and wackier-themed than those of other co-ops, with a strong dress-up tradition.
+Between the dining hall in the basement, the common room, the porch and the lawn on Harkness Bowl in front of the building, there are a number of places for people to eat their meals, which gives people many options, but sometimes makes discussions difficult.

 Harkness has traditionally been a space for radical discussion of ideas, arts, and music.
 Music is a common presence in the lounge, be it someone banging on the piano, a klezmer band practicing, or an ad-hoc dance party.
 Harkness also frequently votes to lend its space to performing arts groups, both musical and theatrical.
 Harkness’ mascot is a shark.
 While you may hear rumors about Harkness and its past reputation, the best way to truly get to know Harkness is by actually spending time with the incredibly caring and committed members of the co-op.